 A Video Game Remake of the fourth game in the Ys franchise, Ys: Memories of Celcelta is the third version of Ys IV, preceded by Ys IV: Mask of the Sun and Ys IV: The Dawn of Ys.
 It was released for the PlayStation Vita in 2012, and was ported to the Chinese version of Microsoft Windows in 2015.
 However, a Steam port was released on July 25, 2018, done by Hyde Inc., with XSEED Games handling the English localization, as well as the publishing.
-On May 16, 2019, the game will be released on the PlayStation 4 as Ys: Memories of Celceta Kai.
+On May 16, 2019, the game was released on the PlayStation 4 as Ys: Memories of Celceta Kai.

 Roughly a year after his adventures chronicled in Ys II: Ancient Ys Vanished - The Final Chapter, the story starts with Adol Christin mysteriously suffering from amnesia, wandering aimlessly in the streets of the Frontier City of Casnan in the land of Celceta.
 Information dealer Duren claims to have met him before; not knowing about his true identity and last objectives in Celceta, Duren provides Adol assistance in searching for his memories around the Great Forest of Celceta, his last known location, to awaken the slumbering adventurer spirit within him and restore what he has lost.